NangoHQ/nango/docs/docs/providers/salesforce.md

 Quick & easy for testing:

 -   Sign up for a Salesforce developer account.
 -   Login and in Setup create a new "Connected App" under `Apps -> App Manager`.
-Make sure you enable the OAuth section.
+-   Make sure you enable the OAuth section.
+It is labeled `Enable OAuth Settings`.
--
+-   Add your callback URL from Nango to `Callback URL`
+-   Press `Manage Consumer Details` button under `API` section for `Consumer Key` and `Consumer Secret`

 ## Useful links